yezyilomo/state-pool/README.md

 This is mostly used by `useGlobalState`.

 ### useGlobalReducer hook
 `useGlobalReducer` works just like `useReducer` hook but it accepts a reducer and a global state object.
+In additional to those two parameters it accepts another optional parameter which is the configuration object(allowed configurations are `selector` & `patcher`) just like in `useGlobal`.
+These configurations are used for specifying a way to select deeply nested state and update it.

 ```js
 // Signature